On view from November 17, 2017 – January 13, 2018

 Ron Abram has been a printmaker for thirty years.
 His recent work brings together multiple artistic disciplines, extending printmaking to include animation, film, sculpture, and installation.
-Situated at the intersection of personal symbolism and popular collective iconography and myth, the themes of his work speak to the residue of the memory, repression, homophobia, and queer aesthetics.
-His work has been exhibited throughout the USA and abroad, and Abram has work in the collections of the Metropolitan Museum of Art, Mint Museum, and Moravian College.
+Situated at the intersection of personal symbolism and popular collective iconography and myth, the themes of his work speak to the residue of memory, repression, homophobia, and queer aesthetics.
+His work has been exhibited throughout the USA and abroad, and Abram has worked in the collections of the Metropolitan Museum of Art, Mint Museum, and Moravian College.
 He received his BFA from the University of Central Florida and his MFA from Tyler School of Art of Temple University.
 Abram has taught printmaking and drawing since 1989, and currently holds the position of Associate Professor of Art and Queer Studies at Denison University where he has taught since 1995.

 Queer Prism: Casting a Light on Latinidad, Intersectionality, & Place

 Moderated by Larry La Fontaine, “Queer Prism” builds on the themes of Abram’s El Ambiente exhibition.
 The panel investigates Latino and Queer identities, and the stories created around places that bring people together.
 Looking at Puerto Rico’s queer spaces (el ambiente) and how they have become more visible in society, the panel will explore the transformation of Latino identity in light of growing acceptance of queer identity.
 Participants include Ron Abram, David Acosta, Gerard Silva, and Nikki Lopez.